 For me, First Presbyterian Church of Cottage Grove is more than a place of worship; it is a community of thoughtful individuals who share similar beliefs and values and care for one another.
 Our church is a lively part of our community.
 I am fortunate to be able to connect to so many organizations within Cottage Grove, because of my relation to our church.
 I feel “at home” among the warm faces that greet me each week.
-My role as Nursery Supervisor allows me to build relationships with our church’s youngest members.
+My role as Nursery Coordinator allows me to build relationships with our church’s youngest members.

 I have had the pleasant experience of growing up in Cottage Grove, Oregon.
 My earliest memories are those from Cottage Grove; my neighborhood, attending school, activities, and friendships.
 Throughout my childhood, I attended school in Cottage Grove; my first experience being a Montessori classroom held in our church many years ago.
 From there, I went to elementary, middle, and high school in Cottage Grove.
 Being raised in a small town, I chose to attend one of the smaller public universities in Oregon for my education.